pavoltravnik/maxims-of-law/maxims-of-law.md

 Remainder must vest at the same instant that the particular estate determines.

-Remainder to aperson not of a capacity to take at the time of appointing it, is void.
+Remainder to a person not of a capacity to take at the time of appointing it, is void.
 Plowd.
 27.

 Remedies ought to be reciprocal.